missing-semester-cn/missing-semester-cn.github.io/data-wrangling.md

    de-duplicate the input lines and keep a count of each one (`uniq` is your friend).
 And finally, eliminate any line whose count is 3 (since it _was_ shared among all the boots).
-4. Find the number of words (in `/usr/share/dict/words`) that contain at least three `a`s and don't have a `'s` ending.
-What are the three most common last two letters of those words? `sed`'s `y` command, or the `tr` program, may help you with case insensitivity.
-How many of those two-letter combinations are there?
-And for a challenge: which combinations do not occur?
-5. Find an online data set like [this one](https://stats.wikimedia.org/EN/TablesWikipediaZZ.htm), [this one](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/topic-pages/tables/table-1). or maybe one [from
+6. Find an online data set like [this one](https://stats.wikimedia.org/EN/TablesWikipediaZZ.htm), [this one](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/topic-pages/tables/table-1). or maybe one [from